American Welding Society Forum

 4. The Opportunity to Give Back

-The discounts offered by the AWS very easily pass the exclusivity test, after all they are only available to members.
-The problem with the discounts is they do not offer a Perceived Value that is greater than or equal to the cost of membership.
-I can see some of you winding up to hit me with the whole list of discounts and incredulous comments wondering how I can’t see their value, but remember we are talking about value as perceived by welders.
-Go back through the list of available discounts that are listed in the Membership Discounts Webpage https://www.aws.org/membership/Individual
+The discounts offered by the AWS very easily pass the exclusivity test.
+After all they are only available to members.
+The problem with the discounts is that they do not offer a perceived value that is greater than or equal to the cost of membership.
+I can see some of you winding up to hit me with the whole list of discounts and incredulous comments, wondering how I can’t see their value, but remember we are talking about value as perceived by welders.
+Go back through the list of available discounts that are listed on the Membership Discounts Webpage https://www.aws.org/membership/Individual

 , and tell me how many of them would actually motivate a welder to part with his money.
 I can’t find any.
 Education:

-Once again we can look at this through the tests of exclusivity, and perceived value, but since it is more a matter of altruism, let me put it this way.
-How many welders do you know who have received so much benefit from the existence of the AWS that they want to pore there time and money back into it just to benefit others?
+Once again we can look at this through the tests of exclusivity and perceived value, but since it is more a matter of altruism, let me put it this way: How many welders do you know who have received so much benefit from the existence of the AWS that they want to pour their time and money back into it just to benefit others?

 I can’t sell the AWS to welders with the selling points I have been given.
-Without the participation of welders, my Section will continue to struggle.
-I don’t know how to get Welders involved.
-My section faces many of the same problems other Sections face all across the West, the biggest is probably the large geographic dispersion of members.
-The barrier to participation is much higher which means the motivation to join must be higher as well.
-The current participating membership is made up of company owners/management, and CWI
+Without the participation of welders, my section will continue to struggle.
+I don’t know how to get welders involved.
+My section faces many of the same problems other sections face all across the West, probably the biggest problem being the large geographic dispersion of members.
+The barrier to participation is much higher, which means the motivation to join must be higher as well.
+The current participating membership is made up of company owners/management and CWI

 , but none of the benefits that are mentioned actually fit the benefits test.
 I can't sell them.